-We recommend going through and disabling these permissions for apps that don’t need them.
+We recommend disabling these permissions for any apps that don’t need them.

 The line between data privacy and cybersecurity is somewhat blurred.
 Encrypting backups, for example, is undoubtedly a security-based move.
 But if you’re a privacy-conscious individual, it’s just one of several cybersecurity tips you should implement into your digital life.

 While Apple’s servers are undoubtedly secure, anything stored in iCloud is basically out of your hands as far as security and privacy.
-Though it’s trading convenience for peace of mind, you may want to consider using locally stored, encrypted iTunes backups instead of iCloud Backups.
+Though it’s trading convenience for peace of mind, you may want to consider using locally stored and encrypted iTunes backups instead of iCloud Backups.

-Just connect your device to a computer with iTunes.
-Navigate to the backups section and make sure Encrypt iPhone Backup is selected.
-Don’t lose the password you’ll be required to input —there’s no way to retrieve or reset it.
+Just connect your device to a computer with Finder or iTunes.
+Navigate to the Backup section in iTunes or Finder and make sure Encrypt iPhone Backup is selected.
+Don’t lose the password you create for it—there’s no way to recover your backup if you do.

-You should be using strong, unique passwords across all of your apps.
+You should be using strong, unique passwords across all of your apps and accounts.
 That’s usually easier said than done, which is why a password manager is a good idea.
-But if you’re strongly in the Apple ecosystem, you may want to consider Apple’s baked-in password features.
+But if you’re strongly in the Apple ecosystem, you may want to consider Apple’s built-in password features.

-As of iOS 12, for example, Apple has a Password Reuse Auditing feature that can automatically tell you if you are reusing any passwords that are stored in iCloud Keychain.
-The system can also suggest strong, unique passwords when you’re creating or changing the credentials on an account (like in a Safari tab).
+As of iOS 12, Apple introduced a Password Reuse Auditing feature that automatically tells you if you’re reusing any passwords stored in iCloud Keychain.
+The system also suggests strong, unique passwords when you’re creating or changing the credentials on an account (like in a Safari tab).

 Apple is a company with a longstanding commitment to protecting user privacy.
 That’s a core value that isn’t shared by its competitors and other firms in the technology industry.
-Although iOS is secure on its own, there are plenty of third-party iOS apps that can still collect various types of data from your device.
+Although iOS is secure on its own, there are still third-party iOS apps that collect personal data from your device.

-Speaking of a privacy-focused browser, there are a couple of good options that you may want to consider.
+Speaking of privacy-focused browsers, there are a couple of good options that you may want to consider.
 No matter which browser you choose, you’ll want to opt for a search engine like DuckDuckGo instead of Google Search.

 2. Stop Apple from tracking you

-Sure, we basically just said that Apple is a company that protects its users’ data.
-But that doesn’t mean Apple isn’t collecting data on you.
-In fact, Apple harvests a lot of data for machine learning and even ad targeting purposes (although it’s worth noting that it doesn’t share this data with third parties).
+Sure, we just said that Apple is a company that protects its users’ data.
+But that doesn’t mean Apple isn’t collecting data on you for itself.
+In fact, Apple harvests a lot of data for machine learning and ad targeting purposes.

 1. Use a safer DNS (and VPN)

 Many people probably know what a virtual private network (VPN) is, and that it can go a long way toward protecting their privacy when browsing online.
-Fewer people likely know about DNS.
-But it can be just as important for privacy-conscious individuals.
+Fewer people are likely to know about DNS, but it is just as important for privacy-conscious individuals.

-There are a number of third-party DNS options that you can use which offer enhanced privacy over the default options.
-Cloudflare’s 18.104.22.168 DNS, for example, doesn’t keep any browsing logs and never stores any data that can be used to identify end users.
-(You can read more about 22.214.171.124 and how to switch here.)
+There are a number of third-party DNS options you can use for enhanced iOS privacy over the default options.
+Cloudflare’s 126.96.36.199 DNS, for example, doesn’t keep any browsing logs and never stores any data that can be used to identify end users.

 Of course, in addition to a new DNS, a VPN is also a good idea if you aren’t already using one.
-We recommend avoiding free options, but Cloudflare is actually on the verge of debuting their own free VPN that may be worth a look when it launches.
+We recommend avoiding free options for the best security.

 Mike is a freelance journalist from San Diego, California.